jaygould/jwt-react-native-boilerplate/readme.md

 ### Errors

 The app is using global errors with Redux integration.
 The ErrorBar component is to be inserted into each page level component and it is positioned absolute on top of screen.
 All errors must subscribe to the global redux state to use.

-### Instagram

-Connection to instagram is working on this example, but not finished.
-The finished version was spun off to make the [Guneet's Lunch](https://github.com/jaygould/guneetslunch) project.

 **Native Setup Stuff**